 Few sustainable fund managers currently challenge company boards on their strategy to achieve net-zero carbon emissions, mainly because they lack a systematic framework with which to begin the conversation.
 The Net-Zero Carbon 10 (NZC10) target allows fund managers to better align their investment policies to the requirement for carbon-neutrality, rather than just emissions reduction.
 This focuses on net-zero emissions, so firms can have some CO2 emissions, providing these are reliably offset.

-The NZC10 target is defined as 10 per cent or more of portfolio assets by value being in firms that:
+The NZC10 target is defined as 10 percent or more of portfolio assets by the value being in firms that:

 - are carbon-neutral or have net-zero carbon emissions; or

 - have realistic, credible strategies using currently available technologies to achieve net-zero carbon emissions by a defined target date no later than 2030; or